-From an economic point of view, the development of the red shrimp fishery in Greek waters also offers an unusual opportunity to study the market evolution of a product that is little commercialized and not familiar to the consumers, with still relatively low prices (5-6 ε/kg for the small fresh shrimp and 15-17 ε/kg for the larger sizes).
-With a larger and more stable supply, it is expected that red shrimps will either create their niche in the local Greek market or be exported to other countries where they are more appreciated, resulting in an increase in ex-vessel prices.
+From an economic point of view, the development of the red shrimp fishery in Greek waters also offers an unusual opportunity to study the market evolution of a product hardly commercialized and not familiar to the consumers, with still relatively low prices $(5-6 \in / \text{kg})$ for the small fresh shrimp and $15-17 \in / \text{kg}$ for the larger sizes).
+With a larger and more stable supply, it is expected that red shrimps will either create their niche in the local Greek market or will be exported to other countries where they are more appreciated, resulting in an increase in ex-vessel prices.

 Considering that nearly two-thirds of assessed fish stocks worldwide may be in need of rebuilding (Worm et al. 2009), the development of sustainable new fisheries (and their markets) could become an important source of wealth generation and help to divert effort from stocks under excessive pressure.
-However, this may only be possible in a restricted number of cases because the precautionary principle must be applied to newly developed stocks and only 15% of worldwide marine stocks were estimated to be underexploited or moderately exploited in 2008 (FAO 2010).
+However, this may only be possible in a restricted number of cases due to the need of applying the precautionary principle to newly developed stocks and that only 15% of worldwide marine stocks were estimated to be underexploited or moderately exploited in 2008 (FAO 2010).

-Assessing the long-term sustainable potential of newly developed deep-water fisheries resources is difficult, because of the paucity of data coupled with the uncertainty of ecological and economic processes.
-Nonetheless, there exists a need for scientific advice to managers on the likely evolution of the fisheries resource under alternative management strategies, even when the best scientific information is simply inadequate for determining the state of exploitation (or the stock status against pre-agreed reference points: Richards and Maguire 1998, Restrepo and Powers 1999).
+Assessing the long-term, sustainable potential of newly developed deep-water fisheries resources is difficult, due to the paucity of data coupled with the uncertainty in ecological and economic processes.
+Nonetheless, there exists a need for scientific advice to managers on the likely evolution of the fisheries resource under alternative management strategies, even when the best scientific information is simply inadequate for determining the state of the exploitation (or the stock status against pre-agreed reference points: Richards and Maguire 1998, Restrepo and Powers 1999).
 In this context, bio-economic simulation models are a useful tool.
-By capturing the essential aspects of the biological and economic dynamics of a fishery, a simple bio-economic model such as the one used in this study allows scientific advice to guide the decision-making process of local fisheries managers (Larkin et al. 2011).
+By capturing the essential aspects of the biological and economic dynamics of a fishery, a simple bio-economic model such as the one used in this work allows the provision of scientific advice to guide the decision-making process of local fisheries managers (Larkin et al. 2011).

 Here, we investigate the scope for expanding the newly developed deep shrimp trawl fishery in the eastern Ionian Sea under different management scenarios with the application of a bio-economic model.
-The bio-economic simulation model can also be used to analyse the effects that uncertainty in the form of future fuel price increases and changes in fish market prices may have on the profitability of the red shrimp fishery.
-Forecasting the biological and economic consequences of management actions before they are applied and the effects in fuel prices and market developments may help managers to select the most suitable management options.
+The bio-economic simulation model allows also to analyse the effects that uncertainty in the form of future fuel price increases and changes in fish market prices may have on the profitability of the exploitation of the red shrimp fishery.
+Forecasting the biological and economic consequences of management actions before they are applied and the effects in fuel prices and market developments may help managers to select the more appropriate management options.

 Management options in Mediterranean fisheries are characterised by the use of restrictions on effort and technical measures.
-Most Mediterranean fisheries are based on effort control (i.e. limitations in the number of vessels, fishing days and hours, and closed seasons), and no quotas are implemented (except for bluefin tuna).
-The Mediterranean regulations have focused especially on trawl segments , which make the greatest contribution to demersal catches and have a worse selectivity pattern than more traditional artisanal segments (Lleonart and Maynou 2003).
+Most Mediterranean fisheries are based on effort control (i.e. limitations in the number of vessels, fishing days and hours, close seasons), and no TACs are implemented (except for bluefin tuna).
+In the Mediterranean regulations have especially focused on the trawl segments since it is the main gear contributing to demersal catches and it also presents a worst selectivity pattern than more traditional artisanal gears (Lleonart and Maynou 2003).